 - In a small bowl or measuring cup, sprinkle yeast over 1/4 cup warm water.
 Add a pinch of sugar to test the active yeast.

 - In a large mixing bowl, stir potato water, sugar, salt, and yeast mixture.
-If using a stand mixer, add to the mixing bowl and use the dough hook attachment.
-Continue mixing while adding the ingredients: butter, and mashed potato.
+If using a stand mixer, add to the mixing bowl and use the dough hook attachment on low speed.
+Continue mixing while adding the ingredients: butter, eggs and mashed potato.

 - Add flour 1 cup at a time, mixing thoroughly between cups.
 Stop adding flour after the 6th cup and see if the dough cleans the sides of the bowl.
 If not, add 1/2 cup of flour at a time until the dough forms a ball.
 Do not add more than 7 cups of flour.
 Knead dough in a stand mixer for at least 5 minutes or by hand for 10 minutes.